 An enabling environment with adequate market and regulatory reforms would spur competition and improve access to ICTs by making them more affordable.

-Affordable access to ICTs, that not only has the potential to transform lives of citizens and communities, but also to help the marginalized persons with disabilities and indigenous people by empowering them and their communities.
+Public Access to ICTsthat not only has the potential to transform lives of citizens and communities, but also to help persons with disabilities, marginalized and vulnerable persons, and indigenous people by empowering them and their communities.

 Availability of affordable user devices, including through subsidization programs.